Engee documentation

 Notebook

-In this example we will demonstrate how to apply Engee to image processing, break down the individual functions for image processing, look at how images can be accessed and how they can be processed and represented.
+In this example, we will demonstrate how to use Engee for image processing, analyze individual functions for image processing, consider the possibilities of accessing images and methods of their processing and representation.

 Let's start by selecting the required function libraries.